If a machine did it, it is probably transcendental (even $p$-adically): Our main results and some applications

 \subsubsection{Ruban's and Browkin's floor functions: proof of Corollary \ref{cor:browRub}}

-Since the word $a_1 a_2 a_3\ldots$ starts with arbitrarily long repetitions (resp.\ palindromes), it satisfies condition~$\spadesuit$ (resp.~$\clubsuit$) with $c=0$.
-It is then enough to check that the hypotheses of Theorems~\ref{thm:pAdicBugeaud} (resp.~\ref{main-thm-fiori}) are met.
+Since the word $a_1 a_2 a_3\cdots$ starts with arbitrarily long repetitions (resp.\ palindromes), it satisfies condition~$\spadesuit$ (resp.\ $\clubsuit$) with $c=0$.
+It is then enough to check that the hypotheses of Theorem~\ref{thm:pAdicBugeaud} (resp.\ Theorem~\ref{main-thm-fiori}) are satisfied.
 Note that infinite continued fraction expansions are always irrational in Browkin's case~\cite[Thm.\,3]{Browkin1978}, so the irrationality of $\alpha$ needs to be assumed only in Ruban's case.